Julgodis/Cupcake-Compiler/README.md

   -m --module <file>     Include module
 ```

 Cupcake, as JAI, does not generate machine code (yet).
-There are two way to execute your code, run the code in the compiler itself  through bytecode (#run) or compile/convert your JAI code to C++ code.
-Currently a C++ file will always be generate and there is no way to turn it off.
-Output folder for the C++ file is in `%EXECUTABLE_PATH%/output/output.cpp`, the location can be changed by using the compiler workspace feature.
+There are two ways to execute your code, run the code in the compiler itself  through bytecode (#run) or compile/convert your JAI code to C++ code.
+Currently a C++ file will always be generated and there is no way to turn it off.
+The output location for the C++ file is `%EXECUTABLE_PATH%/output/output.cpp`, the location can be changed by using the compiler workspace feature.

 # Documentation #